 Keeping students motivated during an introductory computer programming can be a challenging task.
 Looking at its varied complexities, many students who are introduced to computer programming for the first time can easily become demotivated.
-This work looks at the value-expectancy motivational model of student learning, and presents our experiences with a novel instructional delivery interventional technique, introduced and tested over a period of three semesters.
+This work looks at the value-expectancy motivational model of student learning and presents our experiences with a novel instructional delivery interventional technique, introduced and tested over a period of three semesters.
 Our research question was simple: "Can we affect student motivation, and learning outcomes by using an approach that makes targeted continuous engagement with course material mandatory?"
 The technique/process was conceived keeping in mind our previous work on similar lines; our in-class teaching experiences; motivational theory; and recent developments in cognitive load theory.
 The students, instead of writing an assignment and a lab for each module/chapter, were asked to complete one assignment a day, not exceeding four assignments a week.
 The assignments were incrementally difficult and had to be done almost every day.
-Students found the approach extremely effective, in spite of having to spend considerable amount of time on assignments.
+Students found the approach effective, in spite of having to spend considerable amount of time on assignments.
 Average final exam scores showed a healthy improvement after the use of this technique.
+Owing to a small student sample size, it would be premature to draw conclusions about the efficacy of the technique, but the initial results show promise of further investigation.